Crisis in A&E departments drives 15,000 deaths

 Health leaders have called for the government to step up action to lead the service out of the crisis.

-It comes as A&Es and ambulances endure one of the toughest weeks on record with thousands of ambulance staff, nurses, and healthcare workers on strike – with two more nursing walkouts announced on Friday for 18 and 19 January.
+It comes as A&E departments and ambulances have endured one of the toughest weeks on record, with thousands of ambulance staff, nurses and healthcare workers on strike.
+It was announced on Friday that further nursing walkouts will take place on 18 and 19 January.

-Leading up to the strike days, hospitals and ambulance trusts across the country declared critical incidents due to “overwhelming” pressures.

-And health leaders warned the NHS was close to “overheating” during one of its darkest-ever winters.
+Leading up to the strike days this week, hospitals and ambulance trusts across the country declared critical incidents due to “overwhelming” pressure, while health leaders warned that the NHS was close to “overheating” during one of its darkest ever winters.

 Royal College of Emergency Medicine president Dr Adrian Boyle said: “Multiple scientific studies have shown that long waits in emergency departments are associated with increased mortality.
 The delay and dilution of medical and nursing care is dangerous.

-LCP Health Analytics looked at the NHS data alongside Office for National Statistics figures on "excess deaths" – deaths over and above what would be expected for the time of year.
+LCP Health Analytics looked at the NHS data alongside Office for National Statistics figures for excess deaths – that is, deaths over and above what would be expected for the time of year.
 Its analysis found a widening gap between projections based on pre-pandemic levels of care and the true number of excess deaths.
-By October, there were 500 excess deaths a week, compared with a prediction of 150 without the emergency care crisis.
+By October this year, there were 500 excess deaths a week compared with a prediction of 150 without the emergency care crisis.

-The data analysis by LCP Health Analytics’ actuaries Natalie Tikhonovsky and Stuart Macdonald suggests the crisis in A&E started to dramatically deteriorate in April 2021, after a lull between May 2020 – March 2021.
-Since April, excess deaths linked to A&E have rocketed from 100 to just over 500 a week in October.
+The data analysis, carried out by actuaries Natalie Tikhonovsky and Stuart McDonald, suggests that the situation in emergency departments began to deteriorate dramatically in April 2021 after a lull between May 2020 and March 2021.
+Since April 2021, excess deaths linked to A&E departments have rocketed from 100 to just over 500 a week in October.

-Stuart McDonald, head of longevity & demographic insights, at LCP Health Analytics said: “The NHS has been facing extraordinary pressure for a prolonged period, and this can be seen in measures such as ambulance response times and A&E waiting times, which are significantly worse than seasonal norms.
+Mr McDonald, who is head of longevity and demographic insights at LCP Health Analytics, said: “The NHS has been facing extraordinary pressure for a prolonged period, and this can be seen in measures such as ambulance response times and A&E waiting times, which are significantly worse than seasonal norms.
 Our analysis shows how these pressures are leading directly to hundreds of additional deaths each week, with little chance of the situation improving over the winter months.”

-LCP Health Analytics also compared excess deaths to ambulance delays, but it did not find a significant correlation between the two.
-However, monthly data from the Association of Ambulance Chief Executives suggests more than 4,000 patients a month are coming to harm due to ambulance delays outside of A&E and response delays.
+LCP Health Analytics also looked at excess deaths in relation to ambulance delays, but it did not find a significant correlation.
+However, monthly data from the Association of Ambulance Chief Executives suggests that more than 4,000 patients a month are coming to harm as a result of ambulance delays outside emergency departments and delays in response times.

-Senior clinical fellow for think tank the Nuffield Trust, Dr Louella Vaughan, said: “More patients are waiting longer in NHS accident and emergency departments to be admitted into hospital than at any time since records began.
+Dr Louella Vaughan, a senior clinical fellow at think tank the Nuffield Trust, said: “More patients are waiting longer in NHS accident and emergency departments to be admitted into hospital than at any time since records began.

-“The deterioration of the social care system and lack of investment in care outside of hospital is the root of the problem.
-Staff are simply unable to free up beds fast enough by discharging patients, who are medically well, home safely or fast enough.
-This has been compounded by the exodus of medical and nursing staff due to concerns over pay and the increasingly unsafe conditions, high rates of staff sickness, and ongoing Covid precautions, which slows down the delivery of services.”
+“The deterioration of the social care system, and lack of investment in care outside of hospital, is the root of the problem.
+Staff are simply unable to free up beds fast enough by discharging patients who are medically well home safely, or fast enough.
+This has been compounded by the exodus of medical and nursing staff due to concerns over pay and the increasingly unsafe conditions, [along with] high rates of staff sickness, and ongoing Covid precautions, which slows down the delivery of services.”

 Join our new commenting forum